First Constituent Charter: Text

-On February 21, the Executive Committee of the Council of the All-Belarusian Congress addressed the peoples of Belarus with the First Charter, which stated: "Our homeland is in a new predicament… We are facing the fact that our land may be occupied by German troops."
+On 21 February 1918, the Executive Committee of the Council of the All-Belarusian Congress addressed the peoples of Belarus with the First Charter, which stated: "Our homeland is in a new predicament...
+We are facing the fact that our land may be occupied by German troops."
 The first Charter called on the Belarusian people to exercise their right to "full self-determination" and national minorities to exercise national and personal autonomy.
 Referring to the right of peoples to self-determination, the authors of the charter argued that power in Belarus should be formed in accordance with the will of the peoples inhabiting the country.
 This principle must be implemented through democratic elections to the All-Belarusian Constituent Assembly.

-In this document, the Executive Committee announced the establishment on February 20 of the government - the People's Secretariat of Belarus - a temporary executive body of people's power in the region, which on February 21 began to perform its duties.
+In this document, on 20 February 1918 the Executive Committee announced the establishment of the government - the People's Secretariat of Belarus - a temporary executive body of people's power in the region, which on February 21 began to perform its duties.
 The secretariat included Paluta Badunova, Jazep Varonka (chairman), Tamaš Hryb, Kastuś Jezavitaŭ, Vasil Zacharka, Pyotra Krecheuski, and Arkadź Smolič.

 The Executive Committee of the Council of the All-Belarusian Congress has declared itself the interim government in Belarus.
 For the first time, the charter did not mention autonomy and the need to remain part of Soviet Russia.
 Her text in Belarusian and Russian was posted all over Minsk.

 The beginning, which fixed the text of the document, contained an image of a high sheaf with crossed scythes and rakes and the inscription on the rim: "PEOPLE'S SECRETARIAT OF BELARUS".

 Results

-On February 21, 1918, power in Belarus was in the hands of the command of the army of the German Empire.
-On February 22, she ordered Polish units to leave Minsk and Belarusian units to lay down their arms.
+On 21 February 1918, power in Belarus was in the hands of the command of the army of the German Empire.
+On 22 February, she ordered Polish units to leave Minsk and Belarusian units to lay down their arms.
 In order not to complicate relations with Russia, the German authorities did not recognize the Belarusian government, occupied the headquarters of the People's Secretariat, requisitioned its property, removed the Belarusian national flags from the buildings and forbade government officials to leave Minsk.
 However, in late February, negotiations took place between the Secretariat and the German military administration, as a result of which the occupiers recognized the government of Jazep Varonka as a representation of the Belarusian population.
 The authorities of the German Empire allowed the Secretariat to operate legally in the Minority, mainly in the field of local administration, schooling and publishing.

-In response to the conclusion of the Brest Peace Treaty on March 3, 1918 between the German Empire and Soviet Russia, the Executive Committee of the Council of the All-Belarusian Congress responded on March 9, 1918 by adopting the Second Charter.
-The next step was the declaration of independence of the Belarusian People's Republic on March 25, 1918.
+In response to the conclusion of the Brest Peace Treaty on 3 March 1918 between the German Empire and Soviet Russia, the Executive Committee of the Council of the All-Belarusian Congress responded on 9 March 1918 by adopting the Second Charter.
+The next step was the declaration of independence of the Belarusian People's Republic on 25 March 1918.